 Jewish Major Leaguers, Inc. is a Boston-based not-for-profit organization with a mission to "...document American Jews in America's Game."

 Our work builds on the pioneering research of the Jewish Sports Review, Total Baseball, the American Jewish Historical Society, and the National Baseball Hall of Fame.
 These organizations have, in turn, acknowledged their own debts to a dedicated band of individual researchers including Bernard Postal, Jesse and Roy Silver, David Spaner, Robert Greenberg, Neil Keller, and Peter and Joachim Horvitz.
 We're honored to follow modestly in their footsteps.

 Our first project was "American Jews in America's Game", a commemorative set of baseball cards, printed in 2003 by Fleer Trading Cards for The American Jewish Historical Society.
 This set documented the 142 American Jews who had played major-league baseball from the 1870s to the 2003 All-Star break.
 Thirty-three of these players had never appeared on a commercially distributed baseball card, and another nine appeared on cards only as minor-leaguers.
 This Edition of 15,000 sets is now sold out and a collector's item.

 Our second project was our Hall of Fame Weekend in August of 2004.
 The event brought together players, scholars, and fans, and received national press attention.

-Our sixth and final set, the 2010 "Deck of the Decade", includes all Jewish players from 2000-2009, along with highlights of the decade.
-We were honored and grateful to have this set produced for us at cost by The Topps Company.
+Our sixth, the 2010 "Deck of the Decade", includes all Jewish players from 2000-2009, along with highlights of the decade.
+Our most recent set is the 2014 Update Edition, covering the 2010-2013 seasons.
+We were honored and grateful to have these set produced for us at cost by The Topps Company.

 A New York native, he insist there is no truth to the Baltimore Sun's allegation that he is "...a Yankee fan living undercover in Red Sox Nation."